 Australia often ranks among the most livable countries in the world, making it attractive to immigrants.
 The Temporary Skill Shortage (Subclass 482) (TSS) visa grants businesses the right to employ and sponsor foreign workers on the skilled occupation list on a temporary basis.
 The duration of these visas can be up to 4 years, depending on the nominated occupation.

-How does the occupation impact duration?
+How does the occupation impact duration and permanent residence?

 Occupations on the Short-term Skilled Occupation List (STSOL) can be granted visas with a duration of up to two years (with the possibility of one renewal in Australia).

 Occupations listed on the Medium and Long-term Strategic Skills List (MLTSSL) or the Regional Occupation List (ROL) can lead up to a duration of 4 years and unlimited renewals onshore, provided an applicant continues to meet other eligibility criteria.

 Importantly STSOL occupations do not ordinarily have an employer sponsored pathway to permanent residence.